An Alternative Approach to Long-Term Rehab Programs

 Rekindling a sense of joy and passion is a powerful motivation to continue on the path to lifelong sobriety.
 At A Reprieve for Women, we find moments of happiness through exploring nature, service to others, and family-style fun.

-Our residents take trips to local wilderness parks and botanical gardens, volunteer at animal shelters and food banks, and enjoy movie screenings, game nights, pool parties, and other creative activities each week.
+Our residents will be able to participate in community outings and have the opportunity to volunteer within various organizations in the local area and enjoy movie screenings, game nights, pool parties, and other creative activities each week.

 A Healthy Mind and Body

-A healthy mind and body are a core part of long-term recovery.
-At A Reprieve for Women, we believe wholeheartedly in the importance of physical health in maintaining long-term sobriety.
-Our residents have a fitness membership and meet with a personal trainer four times a week, developing a fitness plan and pace that fits their bodies and mindset.
+A healthy mind and body are core parts of long-term recovery.
+At A Reprieve for Women, we wholeheartedly believe in the importance of physical health in maintaining long-term sobriety.
+Our residents have a fitness membership and attend a local gym three times a week, developing a fitness plan and pace that fits their bodies and mindset.

-Additionally, the Reprieve employs a full-time chef who cooks delicious and healthy meals for our women.
-Chef Lakinda encourages residents to participate in meal planning and prep, creating a home-like atmosphere where the kitchen is the heart.
-At alumni gatherings, the memories made in the kitchen, and the meals, are always a topic of conversation!
+Additionally, Reprieve has a chef who delivers meals during the week, and residents cook for themselves on the weekends.
+At alumni gatherings, the memories made in the kitchen and the meals are always a topic of conversation!

 ESTABLISHING A LIFE IN SOBRIETY